As an Amazon Associate we earn from qualifying purchases.

 - Rinse the paste.

 - If you’re cleaning molded or padded cups, you can put the bra in a wash bag first, then clean it in the washing machine.

 What Causes Deodorant Bra Stains?

-Antiperspirants contain particles like salt to help prevent sweating, and when you sweat through these ingredients, the deodorant can form white streaks on bras.
-Meanwhile, sweat glands release bacteria to combat sweat, which then mingles with a deodorant’s aluminum to create a yellow stain.
+Antiperspirants include salt to prevent sweating, and deodorant can form white streaks on bras when you sweat.
+Meanwhile, sweat glands release bacteria to combat sweat, which mingles with a deodorant’s aluminum to create a yellow stain.

 How to Prevent Deodorant Stains on Bras?

 The best way to prevent deodorant buildup is to allow the antiperspirant to dry before wearing the bra.
-You should also avoid swiping too much deodorant on the skin.
-Another option is to switch to all-natural products that don’t include aluminum or synthetic ingredients.
+Avoid swiping too much deodorant on your skin.
+Switch to all-natural products that don’t include aluminum or synthetic ingredients.